Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ### Host Controller Interface (HCI)

 The HCI layer is a mediator between the controller and host.
-The host uses the host controller interface to establish a link between it and the bluetooth controller .
+The host uses the host controller interface to establish a link between it and the Bluetooth controller .

 "Multi-level Bluetooth Intrusion Detection System" (cite)

 ### Bluetooth Host
-The Blutooth Host houses the bluetooth protocols logical stack  components which allow the bluetooth protocol to be used with different applications .
+The Bluetooth Host houses the Bluetooth protocols logical stack  components which allow the Bluetooth protocol to be used with different applications .

 "Multi-level Bluetooth Intrusion Detection System" (cite)

 ## Harmonics

-Every electornic device which utilises Radio frequencies for communication and operation such as wifi , zigbee , lora etc.. are prone to harmonic frequecy emission .
+Every electronic device which utilizes Radio frequencies for communication and operation such as WiFi , zigbee , lora etc.. are prone to harmonic frequency emission .
 This is one of the fundamental properties of electromagnetic radiation .
-Electronic devices are under heavy regulation from bodies like the FCC which are in charge of reducing and controlling the behaiviour of these emissions .
+Electronic devices are under heavy regulation from bodies like the FCC which are in charge of reducing and controlling the behavior of these emissions .

 | Harmonic | No. of waves | No. of Nodes | No. of anti-Nodes | Length vs Wavelength Relationship |
 | -------- | ------------ | ------------ | ----------------- | --------------------------------- |